AdithElavathoor/adith-folder/README.md

 # adith-folder
-tis is my first git folder
+This is my first git folder
+Author - Adith Elavathoor